-Vehicles that do not meet the following general requirements will NOT be accepted for the purpose of driving test: -
+Vehicles also have to meet the following general requirements, otherwise, it will NOT be accepted for the purpose of driving test: -

-- (A) Right hand drive vehicle in good mechanical order with handbrake readily accessible to the examiner. - (B) The test vehicle should be insured to cover third party risks (including driving test purpose). - (C) Valid vehicle licence must be displayed on the left of the windscreen of the vehicle. - (D) The test vehicle must carry a simulated load in such a manner that the total weight of the vehicle including the required loading should be equivalent to at least two third of the permitted gross weight of the respective test vehicle. - (E) Side mirrors should be fitted on both sides of the test vehicle. - (F) The test vehicle should be fitted with a gearbox capable of performing at least four forward and one reversing speeds. - (G) The test vehicle should be fitted with a reverse warning buzzer.
+- (B) The test vehicle must be in good mechanical order with a braking system readily accessible to the Driving Examiner. - (C) The test vehicle must be insured to cover third party risks (including driving test purpose). - (D) The test vehicle must have a valid vehicle licence that must be displayed on the left of the windscreen of the vehicle. - (E) The test vehicle must carry a simulated load in such a manner that the total weight of the vehicle including the required loading should be equivalent to at least two third of the permitted gross weight of the test vehicle. - (F) Side mirrors must be fitted on both sides of the test vehicle. - (G) The test vehicle must be fitted with a gearbox capable of performing at least four forward and one reversing speeds. - (H) The test vehicle must be fitted with a reverse warning buzzer. - (H) The test vehicle must be fitted with an air braking system.